aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 ### Simplified ASHRAE Model

-The last parameter we need to estimate before solving the problem is the ventillation rate, *λ*, which can be estimated using the simplified ASHRAE model[^4]
+The last parameter we need to estimate before solving the problem is the ventilation rate, *λ*, which can be estimated using the simplified ASHRAE model[^4]

 $$\lambda = \frac{Q}{V} \\
 Q = A_L \sqrt{ C_s \vert \Delta T \vert + C_w u^2 } \\